← Back to lessons

 • A countdown timer for an event you are excited about

-Every project teaches you something new.
+Every project reinforces the same workflow.
 The first few will feel slow.
-By your fifth or sixth project, describing what you want to Claude Code will feel natural.
+By your fifth project, describing what you want will feel natural.

 What you actually learned